-Contributions to Supplement Safety and Sport Drug Testing by BSCG and its Leaders
+Contributions to Supplement Safety and Sport Drug Testing

 - First spotlighted the issue of trace contamination of over-the-counter dietary supplements in a seminal publication in the Journal of the American Medical Association (JAMA) November 22 and 29, 2000.